weng-lab/logojs-package/docs/index.md

 ---
-title: 'LogosJ: Embeddable SVG Sequence Logos'
+title: 'LogoJS: Embeddable SVG Sequence Logos'
 ---

-LogosJ is a Javascipt package for creating SVG sequence logos.
+LogoJS is a Javascipt package for creating SVG sequence logos.
 In addition to basic DNA, RNA, and protein logos, we support custom alphabets and variety of advanced logo types and custom annotations.

-LogosJ can be used with and without ReactJS.
+LogoJS can be used with and without ReactJS.
 A companion web app makes it easy to share SVG logos and generate them in batches from the output of common tools such as the MEME Suite.

 ## Examples

-LogosJ supports a wide range of biological use cases.
+LogoJS supports a wide range of biological use cases.
 Detailed examples with code samples are available in this documentation and through our [companion site](http://logojs.wenglab.org/app/gallery).
 Shown below are protein, RNA, methyl DNA, dinucleotide, and protein/DNA interaction logos.